-Robertson and Thibeault’s case shares parallels with the case of Ray Sobieski and his former wife Nynna Ionson, also from Canada.
+Robertson and Thibeault’s case shares parallel with the case of Ray Sobieski and his former wife Nynna Ionson, also from Canada.

-The following day, a second order was released by another judge and it gave Mr. Sobeski access to part of his money, but stated $15-million be held in trust whilst the outcome of Ms. Ionson’s court action was decided.
-The court judge also demanded access to Sobieski’s bank accounts and that he make them aware of all the transactions he’d made since the lottery win.
+The following day, a second order was released by another judge and it gave Mr. Sobeski access to part of his money, but stated $ 15 million being held in trust whilst the outcome of Ms. Ionson’s court action was decided.
+The court judge also demanded access to Sobieski’s bank accounts and that he makes them aware of all the transactions he’d made since the lottery win.

 Speaking at the time, Ionson said: “I still love Ray and I was of the belief that he would be in touch with me and that we would continue to be together.
 However, now that I have not heard from him over the past four weeks, I have reluctantly come to the conclusion that he does not wish to continue to have a relationship with me, and, as such, I have decided to pursue my legal rights.”